 This course is a virtual classroom course.
 You will need to have reliable Internet access on a computer or tablet.
 You will also need to check your email regularly and be available during scheduled meeting times.
-Live Zoom meetings will take place on Tuesdays beginning at 4 pm, so please plan to be ready on your device with Internet access on Tuesdays at 4 pm, and don't plan to join class while driving or in other circumstances where you will not be able to fully engage.
-We will not generally meet as a class on Thursdays, but try to keep the time available for small-group meetings, extra-help sessions, or make-up classes.
+Live Zoom meetings will take place primarily on Tuesdays beginning at 4 pm, so please plan to be ready on your device with Internet access on Tuesdays at 4 pm, and don't plan to join class while driving or in other circumstances where you will not be able to fully engage.
+We will not generally meet as a class on Thursdays, but try to keep the time available for small-group meetings or extra-help sessions, which will occur periodically, and if needed, we will use Thursdays for make-up classes.